zubairabid/GSUploader/ReadMe.md

 # Google Script - Uploader

-Hello, this is a basic google script uploader that I coded for [Megathon'17](www.megathon.tech), it allows for direct uploads to a pre-specified drive and the code is pretty straight forward, do check it out.
+Hello, this is a basic google script uploader for [Megathon'18](https://megathon.in) as a backup.

 ## Features